openstack/python-openstackclient/doc/source/command-objects/ec2-credentials.rst

 .. option:: --user <user>

     Specify an alternate user (default: current authenticated user)

+.. option:: --user-domain <user-domain>

+    Domain the user belongs to (name or ID).
+    This can be used in case collisions between user names exist.

+    .. versionadded:: 3

+.. option:: --project-domain <project-domain>

+    Domain the project belongs to (name or ID).
+    This can be used in case collisions between project names exist.

+    .. versionadded:: 3

 The :option:`--project` and :option:`--user`  options are typically only useful for admin users, but may be allowed for other users depending on